syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/faqs/how-to-find-duplicate-values-in-the-Excel-document-using-formulas.md

 ---
-title: Find duplicate values in the column | Syncfusion
+title: Find duplicate values in the Excel document | Syncfusion
-description: This page shows how to find duplicate values in the column using the Syncfusion .NET Excel library (XlsIO).
+description: This page shows how to find duplicate values in the Excel document using formulas with the Syncfusion .NET Excel library (XlsIO).
 platform: document-processing
 control: XlsIO
 documentation: UG
 ---

-# How to find duplicate values in the column?
+# How to find duplicate values in the Excel document using formulas in C#?

-The following code illustrates how to find the duplicate values in the column.
+The following code illustrates how to find the duplicate values in the Excel document using formulas.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}